Morgan Edge

 Morgan Edge is a fictional character appearing in American comic books published by DC Comics.
-Originally a supporting character, he is a media mogul who acquires The Daily Planet and employs Clark Kent as a television journalist for his WGBS TV network.
-After the Crisis on Infinite Earth series which led to a revision of the DC Universe, the character was changed to a Superman villain and one of the known leaders of Intergang.
+Originally a supporting character, he is a media mogul who acquires the Daily Planet and employs Clark Kent as a television journalist for his WGBS TV network.
+After the Crisis on Infinite Earth continuity reboot, Edge is depicted as a member of Intergang.

-Adrian Pasdar portrayed Morgan Edge in the Arrowverse series Supergirl.
-In Superman & Lois, Adam Rayner played a version of the character who is also Superman's Kryptonian half-brother named Tal-Rho.
+Edge has been adapted into various media outside comics, with Rutger Hauer and Adrian Pasdar portraying him in Smallville and Supergirl.
+In Superman & Lois, Adam Rayner played a version of the character who is also Superman's Kryptonian half-brother Tal-Rho.

 Publication history

 Morgan Edge first appeared in Superman's Pal, Jimmy Olsen #133 and was created by Jack Kirby.
-Kirby based his physical appearance on actor Kevin McCarthy, while his personality was inspired by television executive James T. Aubrey.
+Kirby based Edge's physical appearance on actor Kevin McCarthy, while his personality was inspired by television executive James T. Aubrey.
 According to Kirby's production assistant Mark Evanier, Kirby "wanted to explore the theme of organized crime gaining a foothold in corporate America - particularly a giant media conglomerate.
-Given the shady background of the company that acquired Warner Bros. and DC, it was something of an inside joke".
-However, under prodding from editorial staff who preferred Edge to be an ongoing supporting character rather than a villain who would ultimately have to be brought to justice (and thus written out of the series), the "Morgan Edge" connected to Intergang was revealed to be an imposter.
+Given the shady background of the company that acquired Warner Bros. and DC [i.e. Kinney National Company], it was something of an inside joke."
+However, under prodding from editorial staff who preferred Edge to be an ongoing supporting character rather than a villain who would ultimately have to be brought to justice and written out of the series, the Edge connected to Intergang was revealed to be an imposter.